hydrogadget/hydrogadget.github.com/content/design-decisions-raspberry.md

-With the HydroGadget, we want to elimate this hassle by allowing the system to determine the restriction schedule and either adjust things automatically or atleast send an email / SMS reminder that things need to be adjusted.
+With the HydroGadget, we want to elimate this hassle by allowing the system to determine the restriction schedule and either adjust things automatically or at least send an email / SMS reminder that things need to be adjusted.